-As the current status may seem indifferent towards postdoctoral researchers, it is desirable to create a more tailor made solution for them.
+As the current status may seem indifferent towards postdoctoral researchers, it is advisable to create a more tailor made solution for them.

-Temporarily, a similar proposal to the above mentioned guidance on mobility is planned by the Working Group, with reference to the proper, adequate and precise treatment provided for post doctors (details will be discussed with Scientific Departments - to align its form/scope with actual needs).
-Eventually, this will be provided by the Contact Point, and specifically the "spokesperson" for scientists, on a regular basis.
+Temporarily, a similar proposal to the above mentioned guidance on mobility is suggested by the Working Group, with reference to the proper, adequate and precise treatment provided for this group (to be further discussed with Scientific Departments - form/scope).

-Simultaneously, an amendment to the existing Rules and regulations is planned (chapter on postdoctoral scientists) or a new, separate document regulating this issue (to be decided by the CMMS PAS Director).
+Simultaneously, an amendment to the existing Rules and regulations is recommended (chapter on postdoctoral scientists) or a new, separate document regulating this issue (to be decided by the CMMS PAS Director).